Documentation Containing Information Related to the Official Nature of the Degree*

-- Deliver documentation, online admission test and the application printed and signed by hand or by mail / courier in the Service of Academic Titles and General Secretariat of the Universidad Pontificia Comillas Management.
-C / Alberto Aguilera, 23 28015 Madrid.
+- Deliver documentation, online admission test and the application printed and signed in person or by post / courier to the Service for Academic Titles, University General Registrar´s Office of the Universidad Pontificia Comillas.

-- Communication from the resolution: the resolution on the admission shall be communicated to interested besides mail sent to email indicated in the petition.
-The candidate may also track the status of their application through the Admissions Portal.
+- Communication of the final decision on admission: the final decison on admission will be notified to applicants both by post and e-mail.
+Candidates may also track the status of their application through the Admissions Portal.

-Admission on to the master is competitive.
-In each case an average of at least 7 of the 10 points of the weighting is required.
+- Admission on to the Maste´s Degree r is competitive.
+In each case an average of at least 7 of the 10 points in this weighting of scores is required.

 Applicant Profile/Requirements and Documentation

-- Possession of a Bachelor degree or equivalent.
+- Possession of a Bachelor's degree or an equivalent.